zankia/damas-core/3-API-reference.md

 #### return values
 * returns an object or an array of objects (depending on the input) on success
 * returns `null` (Javascript) or `None` (Python) on failure

+> :warning: the returned arrays in case of created and updated elements are not in the same order as the input array but: created elements first, then updated elements.

 #### examples
 ```python
 # Python